Mini Mental Status Examination (MMSE): A Guide for Caregiver Relief

 The Mini Mental State Examination (MMSE) is a short test of 30 questions that helps health care practitioners determine the level of cognitive impairment in an individual.

-The Mini Mental State Examination (MMSE) is also known as the Folstein test is a cognitive scre ening test.
-It is a short test of 30 questions that is used to screen for memory problems or identify dementia symptoms.
-This is a test that health care practitioners use to determine cognitive functions and the level of cognitive impairment .
+The Mini Mental State Examination (MMSE) is also known as the Folstein test is a cognitive screening test.
+It is a short test of 30 questions that is used for dementia screening to identify memory problems or dementia symptoms.
+This is a test that health care practitioners use to determine cognitive functions and the level of cognitive impairment.
+It is particularly important when examining individuals for Alzheimer disease.
 The mini mental state exam will not detect early symptoms and changes in cognitive functions.
 It is cognitive testing used in assessing global cognitive deficits over time.
 It is considered to be an effective tool to determine an individual’s cognitive changes as well as response to treatment.
 It is not a test to assess mental status.

 **The Mini Mental State Examination (**MMSE) was originally developed in 1975 as an appendix to an article written by Marshall and Susan Folstein and is now published by the Psychological Assessment resources.